danielrichardtorres/danielrichardtorres/README.md

 Lately I've been working on my class Machine Learning for Trading

+Check out some of my past python projects pinned below!
+(I've done stuff more recently but I can't share it publicly since it's school projects.)

 <!-- # [My Portfolio](https://danieltorres.tech) -->
 I'm currently looking for work related to machine learning, if you're hiring please check out my linked in to reach me